aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 php@7.2   stopped
 ```

-The first line is the php-fpm service for the latest version.
+The first line is the php-fpm service for the latest PHP version.

-We can use brew to configure latest version of php-fpm to auto-start by running the brew command:
+We can use brew to configure the latest version of php-fpm to auto-start by running the brew command:

 `sudo brew services start php`